NitaiEdelberg/Anti-Virus/README.md

-# Anti Virus
+# Anti-Virus

-This program simulates an anti-virus that detects and neutralizes viruses within binary files.
-Based on the given known list of virus signatures, the program can automatically neutralize any viruses that infect your file!
+This program simulates an anti-virus system designed to detect and neutralize viruses in binary files.
+By using a known list of virus signatures, the program can automatically identify and neutralize any viruses within your files.

+## Features

+- **Virus Detection**: Scans binary files for known virus signatures.
+- **Virus Neutralization**: Automatically removes or neutralizes detected viruses by modifying infected code within the file.
+- **Signature Management**: Handles virus signatures using a linked list structure for efficient storage and lookup.

 ## How to Use

-1. **Memory Management and Debugging**:
-   - Fix segmentation faults and memory leaks in a provided buggy program using `gdb` and `valgrind`.
-   - Write `hexaPrint`, a program that receives a binary file and prints each byte in hexadecimal format.
+1. **Upload a Signatures File and an Infected File**:
+   - The virus signatures are stored in the background using a linked list structure.
+   - The infected file will be checked against these stored virus signatures.

-2. **Virus Detector**:
+2. **Virus Detection**:
-   - Create a virus detection program that uses linked lists to store virus signatures.
-   - Detect viruses by comparing bytes in a file to the virus signatures stored in the linked list.
+   - Detects viruses by comparing the bytes in the file to the signatures loaded into the linked list.

 3. **Virus Neutralization**:
-   - Automatically neutralize viruses by modifying their code in the binary file.
+   - Neutralizes viruses by modifying the infected portions of the binary file based on the detected signatures.

 ## How to Run

 1. **Compile the Program**:
-   - Run the following in the shell to compile:
+   - Run the following command in the terminal to compile the program:
      ```bash
      make
      ```

-2. **Run the Program**:
+2. **Execute the Program**:
    - Use the following syntax to run the anti-virus program:
      ```bash
-     ./AntiVirus FILE
+     ./AntiVirus <FILE>
      ```
-   - `FILE`: The file to check for viruses.
+   - `FILE`: The name of the binary file to scan for viruses.

-3. **Program Menu**:
+3. **Interactive Program Menu**:
-   - When the program runs, the following menu will appear:
+   - After starting the program, the following menu options will appear:
      ```
      0) Set signatures file name
      1) Load signatures